 Install smoke detectors outside of sleeping areas and on every level of your house.
 Test them once a month.
 Change the batteries every time you change your clock for daylight saving time (twice a year).
 More

 Sit down with your family and make a step-by-step plan for escaping a fire.
 Draw a floor plan of your home and mark two exits--including doors and windows--out of every room.
 Discuss the escape routes with every member of your household.
 Agree on a meeting place outside your home where everyone will gather to wait for the fire department.
 Have a fire drill and practice your escape plan at least twice a year.
 Get out quickly, but carefully.

 Get out and stay out

 In case of fire, don't stop for anything.
-Leave the building, go directly to the meeting place and then call the fire department from a neighbor's phone.
-Once you are out of your home, don't go back for any reason.
+Leave the building, go directly to your meeting place and call the fire department from a neighbor's phone or a cell phone.
+Once you are out of your home, don't go back inside for any reason.
 If people are trapped, the firefighters have the best chance of rescuing them.
-Only firefighters have the training, experience and protective equipment needed to enter burning buildings.
+Only firefighters have the training, experience, and protective equipment needed to enter burning buildings.